Equality and Rights Network (EaRN)

-- believe in providing opportunities for those affected by inequality and discrimination to have their voices heard.
+- believe in creating opportunities for those affected by inequality and discrimination to have their voices heard

 What does membership of EaRN involve?

-- be consulted on developments and reviews in services and policies surrounding poverty, equalities and rights;
+- informed of and consulted on developments and reviews in public services

-- identify areas of overlap between the work of EaRN Members;
+- invited to identify areas of overlap between the work of EaRN Members

 How to apply

 Joining EaRN is easy!
 Just take a few minutes to fill in our online registration by clicking on one of the buttons below.

 If you would prefer a hard copy of the registration form please call 0131 225 0630, write to us at Equality and Rights Network, 222 Leith Walk, Edinburgh, EH6 5EQ, or email us at email@example.com.